hugocotoflorez/hallocator/README.md

 - `fhree(ptr)`: Free an allocated block of memory (allocated using mhalloc).
 - `rehalloc(ptr, size) -> nptr`: Alloc size bytes, copy data from ptr to new region and return a pointer to the new region. ptr is free, so cant be used after calling rehalloc.
+If cant allocate more memory, ptr is not free and rehalloc returns NULL.

 As this proyect is made for educational reasons, maximum memory that can be allocated is 4Kib.